wp-plugins/wpautop-control/readme.txt

 You can set the field's value to `true`, `yes` or `on` if you do want WordPress to use its `wpautop` filter to add `<p>` and `<br>` tags for you.
 (Of course, this only makes sense if you've globally disabled `wpautop` in the included option screen.)

+= How do I turn of line-end break insertions? =

+Set the field's value to '-break' to just disable the conversion of newlines to `&lt;br/&gt;` tags within paragraphs.

 == Changelog ==

+= 1.4 =
+* Jesse Jacobson contributed a new feature, which disables only the conversion of newlines into `&lt;br/&gt;` tags within paragraphs.
+This is useful, for example, when writing Markdown with a text editor like Vim.

 = 1.3 =
 * Updated description so that it mentions "angle brackets" instead of "curly braces".